slinkity/slinkity/README.md

 ```

 ...and your shiny new site will appear in the `_site` folder (or [wherever you tell 11ty to build your site](https://www.11ty.dev/docs/config/#output-directory)).

+> About that canary build: For Slinkity to work properly, we're relying on the latest "experimental" build of 11ty.
+This could involve some gotchas with existing 11ty plugins.
+If anything unexpected happens, let us know on our [GitHub issues page](https://github.com/Holben888/slinkity/issues).

 ### [📚 Find our full documentation here →](https://slinkity.dev/)